juandavidcruzgomez/thesis-software-suite/README.md

 * [Point of View Based Clustering of Socio-Semantic Network - EGC 2011](http://editions-rnti.fr/?inprocid=1000973)

 #### Community detection V2: contingency matrix manipulation
-This algorithm uses the affiliation matrices obteined from two partitions, one from the structural variable and another from the attributes of the nodes of the network.
-By multiplicating these matrices we obtain a contingency matrix, in which eaxh psition is in fact the number of agreements between the groups of both partitions, i.e., the number of nodes placed on the same group in both partitions.
+This algorithm uses the affiliation matrices obtained from two partitions, one from the structural variable and another from the attributes of the nodes of the network.
+By the multiplication of these matrices we obtain a contingency matrix, in which each position is in fact the number of agreements between the groups of both partitions, i.e., the number of nodes placed on the same group in both partitions.

-Then, by manipulating (spliting) the rows of the contigency matrix it is possible to find new communities: the idea is to maximize the variance of the new potential groups.
+Then, by manipulating (splitting) the rows of the contingency matrix it is possible to find new communities: the idea is to maximize the variance of the new potential groups.

 *Find the code [here](#TODO).*